Explore Abandoned Buildings At The Paradise Springs State Natural Area In Wisconsin

 Are there any other abandoned places in Wisconsin?

 There are so many abandoned places in Wisconsin.
 St. Ambrose Church, located in St. Nazianz, has sat dormant since 1982.
 If you get the chance to see it in person, the sight may send chills down your spine.
 There’s something hauntingly beautiful about this place.
 There’s another abandoned church located in Mount Ida, Wisconsin.
 It’s surrounded by quiet fields and wildflowers.
-To view pictures of other abandoned places in Wisconsin, read our article here.
+Read our previous article to view pictures of other abandoned places in Wisconsin.

 What are the best state parks in Wisconsin?